ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 ### Setting up the Python Environment (Anaconda)

 SHARPy can use the Anaconda package manager to provide the necessary Python packages.
 These are specified in an Anaconda environment that shall be activated prior to compiling the xbeam and UVLM libraries or running any SHARPy cases.
+Please note that this install method does

 1. If you still do not have it in your system, install the [Anaconda](https://conda.io/docs/) Python 3 distribution.